kalyus/cSharp-Moving-Box/README.md

 # Movement-Test

-The Only file you need to edit is the FORM1.CS
+The Only file you need to edit is the Form1.cs

+This project includes a working Box that responds to WASD keys to move around